logan1921/Tides-Project/README.md

 Code Example
 ------------
-In the folder you want to work in, open cmd.exe in admin mode and clone the local repository:
+In the folder you want to work in, open **cmd.exe** in admin mode and clone the local repository:

 `git clone https://github.com/logan1921/Tides-Project`

-In the folder you have cloned the git repository, open up Windows Power Shell.
-Start a virtual environment with python by using the command (in this case `py` refers to python):
+.Then start a virtual environment with python by using the command (in this case `py` refers to python):

 `py -m venv env`